Fazalmahm00d/directionsscraping/README.md

    - The frontend JavaScript code handles the response and displays the directions to the user on the web page.

 #Installation and Setup

-To run the Chatbot Directions application, follow these steps:
+To run the Directions application, follow these steps:

 1. Install Node.js and Python on your machine.
 2. Clone the project repository to your local machine.